blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 :::tip

 When you have a multicore NPU, you can enable all cores to reduce inference times.
 You should consider activating all cores if you use a larger model like yolov8l.
-If your NPU has 3 cores (like rk3588/S SoCs), you can enable all 3 using:
+If your NPU has 3 cores (like rk3588/S SoCs), you can enable all 3 cores using:

 ```yaml
 detectors: